 Over the past weeks, a decent amount of articles and justifications have been written about these men, especially George Whitefield.
 One of the things I’ve noticed about many of these articles is that they can often have a condescending tone to them.
 Usually, defenses are made for these men in such a way where African American concerns are presented as being overly-sensitive.
 It often seems like there is an assumption that African Americans are the weaker brother, and as you champion these men, you need to do so considering our feelings and not being a “stumbling block” to us.
 On the surface, this may seem noble; however, it is far from it.
 Beloved family, we are not the weaker brothers in this scenario.
 You championing slave masters is not a stumbling block for us, the stumbling block is you all being called out on your hypocrisy.
 It is right and righteous for us to have a problem with our faith family esteeming white supremacists.
 Many of us have dwelt in spaces where we have bitten our tongue for years every time you praised such people.
 We had a problem with it, but we knew how you’d react if we pushed back.
 We knew if we challenged you on your heroes, you’d flip the script and act as if we are the immature ones for not extending grace.
 Despite the fact that these men were not repentant, but died supporting white supremacy.
 These men are your stumbling block, they are not ours.
 We put up with your praise of them because we recognize you treasure them and don’t want to burst your bubble.
 We overlook your weakness to champion white supremacists because we know how many of you will get if we challenge you on it.
 We recognize that these men were heretics.
 Great writers, thoughtful in reflections, but still heretics as they perverted the doctrine of the Imago Dei and weaponized the Bible and the Gospel for the purposes of oppression.
 They used the free grace of God as a tool to oppress those whom God made.
 You will go to war over modern day heretics while at the same time champion heretics of old.
 According to I John 4:20-21, “If anyone says, “I love God,” and hates his brother, he is a liar; for he who does not love his brother whom he has seen cannot love God whom he has not seen.
 And this commandment we have from him: whoever loves God must also love his brother.”
 I find it difficlt to reconcile texts like this with “God exalting ministries” of slave masters.

 I have spent 6 years in evangelical academia and 15 years within reformed evangelicalism.
 It still amazes me how the vast majority of people who seek to defend Whitefield & Edwards ultimately do so by presenting an argument that essentially says, “slavery wasn’t that big of a deal, get over it.”
 Many reformed evangelicals will look at Hitler and declare him an anti-Christ and wicked beyond measure.
 They will even look to a man like Obama and consider him an anti-Christ because of his stance on abortion, but Trump is just another president, and slavery is just another kind of sin.
 Some of you will look to me and call me a “cultural Marxist”, “agitator”, divisive”, and even question my salvation because I speak about racial trauma and biblical justice in the social realm for marginalized communities.
 At the same time, these men are your heroes.
 The fact is, as long as the demonic institution of slavery is downplayed and reformed evangelicals make heroes out of the men who practiced and defended it; I will continue to wonder if black lives matter to evangelical Christians.
 You can’t tell me you genuinely value me and at the same time treasure men who would’ve enslave me.
-You can’t tell me you want to to worship in your churches while at the same time you esteem men who would’ve had me chained to the pews of theirs.
+You can’t tell me you want me to worship in your churches while at the same time you esteem men who would’ve had me chained to the pews of theirs.
 I can’t “reconcile” with that.
 There is no hope for real and genuine ethnic reconciliation in the church as long as that reconciliation is predicated on black Christians affirming your white supremacist heroes.
 I cannot reconcile with white supremacy and your defense and downplaying of it makes it hard to reconcile with you.
 If I’m honest, I often wonder if the reason why evangelicals seek to reconcile with all the nations around the world but ignore engagement with their black neighbors is that doing so allows them to claim Kingdom mindedness while still holding onto their white supremacist heroes.

 My evangelical brothers and sisters, I love you.
 I’m rooting for you.
 I am hoping you will all one day wake up and crash idols.
 I am not telling you that you cannot learn from men who were slave masters.
 I have most of Edwards’ books and have read a ton of Whitefield.
 I am just waiting for the day you stop putting these men on pedestals and insisting that I do the same.